Developers the world over depend on the Apache Struts open source framework to build valuable and powerful applications.

 The Notorious History of Apache Struts Vulnerabilities

-Apache Struts made headlines just over a year ago with the breach of the US-based credit rating agency Equifax.
+Apache Struts made headlines with the breach of the US-based credit rating agency Equifax.
 Despite the warnings from government agencies and the National Vulnerability Database (NVD) that the version of Apache Struts 2 that they were using was extremely vulnerable to remote code execution attacks (CVE-2017-5638), the company appears to have been unaware that they were using the vulnerable open source component and failed to remediate the flaw when it was reported.

 The rest of the story of how the hackers breached Equifax’s public-facing customer portal a number of months later, making off with the personally identifiable information (PII) of over 145 million people, and the dumpster fire that was their failure to properly disclose to the breach to the public, is now cemented in history.